harvester/harvester/enhancements/20220525-system-logging.md

 ## Summary

-We need to be able to support exporting harvester system logs outside the cluster, to allow for collecting and analyzing those logs to aid in debugging and harvester management.
+We need to be able to aggregate all cluster pod logs outside the cluster, to allow for collecting and analyzing those logs to aid in debugging and harvester management.

 ### Related Issues